-Bipartisan congressional leaders urge Trump administration to release funds to U.S. Internet freedom organization
+Congressional leaders urge Trump administration to release funds to U.S. Internet freedom organization

 However, in her comments, Blackburn cited the Open Technology Fund’s work in Hong Kong in particular as part of its existing, “critical” efforts to provide access to firewall circumvention tools, secure hosting and censorship and cyberattack detection and response technologies.

-“OTF has been working with local partners to respond to Beijing’s so-called National Security Law in Hong Kong … and preparing for China’s Great Firewall to descend onto the territory,” Blackburn said, noting that 85 percent of the USAGM’s audience in Iran and 40 percent of its audience in China rely on OTF supported tools to access U.S.-sponsored free and fair reporting.
+“OTF has been working with local partners to respond to Beijing’s so-called National Security Law in Hong Kong . . . and preparing for China’s Great Firewall to descend onto the territory,” Blackburn said, noting that 85 percent of the USAGM’s audience in Iran and 40 percent of its audience in China rely on OTF-supported tools to access U.S.-sponsored free and fair reporting.

-Sen. Robert Menendez (D-N.J.), top Democrat on the Senate Foreign Relations Committee, called the funding hold “a gift to repressive governments in China, Iran and elsewhere” and surveillance state tactics.
-He added, “Cutting off this funding directly contradicts the USAGM’s mission to inform, engage, and connect people around the world in support of freedom and democracy.”
+Sen. Robert Menendez of New Jersey, top Democrat on the Senate Foreign Relations Committee, called the funding hold “a gift to repressive governments in China, Iran and elsewhere” and surveillance state tactics.
+He added, “Cutting off this funding directly contradicts the USAGM’s mission to inform, engage and connect people around the world in support of freedom and democracy.”

 After departure of Voice of America editors, new Trump-appointed overseer fires heads of four sister organizations